Table of Contents

-MetricFire specializes in monitoring systems, with both Hosted Graphite and Hosted Prometheus available in its platform.
+MetricFire specializes in monitoring systems, with Hosted Graphite available on its platform.
 You can use our product with minimal configuration to gain in-depth insight into your environments.
-If you would like to learn more about it, please book a demo with us, or sign on to the free trial today.
+If you would like to learn more about it, please book a demo with us, or sign on for the free trial today.

 Anomaly detection techniques overview

 There are many ways to identify problems with applications or servers.
 One of them is static thresholds.
 This means that critical value checks are used for some metrics.
 For example, an alarm might come up for a certain percentage of server load or CPU usage, specific application errors, or the absence of any readings at all for a while.

 But even if the thresholds are well-chosen, some of the problems can pass unnoticed, or alarms may not indicate real problems.

 Depending on the metrics to which this anomaly detection technique is applied, this method has the following disadvantages:

 - Seasonality: Static thresholds that are set on metrics that are seasonal can lead to false positives.
 For example, a decrease in user activity at night should not trigger an alert.